thedude23/tim-koprivnik-portfolio/README.md

 - Experience with PHP and Laravel
 - Experience with databases (MySQL, Postgres)
 - Experience with CMS (Drupal, WordPress)
-- Experienced with Agile scrum methodology, and project management and team communication tools (Jira, Basecamp, Trello, Freshdesk, Slack)
+- Understanding of Agile scrum methodology, project management, and everyday use of team communication tools (Jira, Basecamp, Trello, Freshdesk, Slack)
-- Solid understanding of UI/UX principles
-- Experience with Adobe XD/Figma, and Photoshop
+- Understanding of UI/UX principles, and proficiency with web design tools (Adobe XD, Figma, Photoshop)
-- Experience with a Project management role
+- Experience with a Web Designer and Project management role
-- Experience with a Technical Support role

 “Soft” skills:
 - Active knowledge of the English language
-- Reliability, dedication, self-motivation, discipline, organization, and team communication
+- Reliability, dedication, self-motivation, discipline, organization, and helpfulness
 - Preparation to learn new things/skills and grow as a person
 - Kindness, open-mindedness, fairness
 - Natural inclination and intuition for understanding human behaviour